Can you really make money simply for walking or running around outside and getting healthier?

 The actual company has raised a significant capital of about $5.7 million dollars through a slew of investors.

-Even though the coin might not be valued as much as say Bitcoin at this time, this coin might be worth it to start accumulating and holding on to for a while just to see what happens in a couple years.
+Even though the coin might not be valued as much as say Bitcoin at this time, this coin might be worth it to start accumulating and holding on to for a while just to see what happens in a couple of years.

 The owners plan on expanding the user base with the funds they gathered outside of the US to other English speaking countries, then eventually over to the Asia market.